Anerak/rhel7-notes/RH-EX200.md

 There are many type-specific options, some are better for wired connections, others for wireless.

-Note: ipv4 and ipv6 options are accessed using a dot `ipv4.addresses`
+Note: ipv4 and ipv6 options are accessed using a dot `ipv4.addresses`.

-IPv4 Options|Description|
+IPv4 Options|Description
 -|-|-
 addresses|set the IPv4 address and gateway
 dns|set the DNS